davidarny/fastconnect/README.md

 ---

-**ProtectShield VPN** - Revolutionary VPN technology for the privacy-conscious user.
+**FastConnect VPN** - Revolutionary VPN technology for the privacy-conscious user.